Diamond Ring Selling

 We have used this term a few times, but the truth is, there really is no clear definition of what this means.
 Already in this guide, you can see that there's a difference between a consignment price, a cash price, or a price with generous payment terms.

-There are also "call prices" (the price a store will pay when they "call" a dealer with a specific request to sell to a customer who is ready to buy this particular item) and "business prices" (a lower price negotiated when many diamonds are bought together).
+There are also "call prices" (the price a shop will pay when they "call" a dealer with a specific request to sell to a customer who is ready to buy this particular item) and "business prices" (a lower price negotiated when many diamonds are bought together).

 Different Market Prices And Risks

 So you see, in reality, a diamond has many different "market prices."
-The lowest of these is, of course, the "cash price," the price a store will be willing to pay immediately to acquire a diamond without a customer presently requesting this diamond.
+The lowest of these is, of course, the "cash price," the price a shop will be willing to pay immediately to acquire a diamond without a customer presently requesting this diamond.

 The reason this price is the lowest is because it requires an immediate outlay of capital in exchange for only the hope of a future sale.
 This involves taking on risk, and risk needs to be rewarded with a higher potential profit, otherwise, it's not worth the cost of taking the risk.

-So if your diamond is a less popular cut, or has an nasty inclusion, or is a difficult item for a store to sell for whatever reason, expect to take a much bigger hit when trying to sell it.
+So if your diamond is a less popular cut, or has an nasty inclusion, or is a difficult item for a shop to sell for whatever reason, expect to take a much bigger hit when trying to sell it.

 Can I Sell My Setting, Too?